Skip to main content

 Surgery

-It is normal to be concerned when your pet requires surgery and anesthesia.
-Understanding our procedures may help to lessen some of the worries.
 An overnight fast is important prior to anesthesia.
 Our fasting protocol is no food or treats after 8 pm the night before, but be sure to have fresh water available at all times.
 If your pet is on medication, check with his or her veterinarian whether those medications should be given the morning of the procedure.
-We admit our elective surgical patients between 8:00 and 8:30 am in the morning.
-Our reception staff will confirm the procedure, review the estimate and make sure all your questions are answered.
+We admit our elective surgical patients between 8:00 and 8:15 am in the morning.
+Our reception and registered technician teams will confirm the procedure, review the estimate and make sure all your questions are answered.
 Please provide a phone number where we can reach you throughout the day.
 You are welcome to call at any time for an update.

-Once your pet is admitted, and after a few minutes of getting to know our technicians and nurses, a small area of hair on the front leg is shaved so we can place a sterile intravenous catheter.
+Once your pet is admitted, and after a few minutes of getting to know our technicians and technician assistances, a small area of hair on the front leg is shaved so we can place a sterile intravenous catheter.
 This allows us to collect a blood sample, administer medications and provide fluid support painlessly while with us.
-In order to tailor a safe custom anesthetic plan for your pet and their needs, some data needs to be collected, including but not limited to a physical examination, bloodwork and chest radiographs for senior pets or those with heart disease.
+In order to create a safe custom anesthetic plan for your pet and their needs, some data needs to be collected, including but not limited to a physical examination, bloodwork and chest radiographs for senior pets or those with heart disease.

 Ultrasound procedures

-If this diagnostic has been prescribed by your veterinarian, we can arrange it with a boarded veterinary radiologist who is scheduled to come in twice monthly.
-Ultrasound admission time is between 8:00, and 8:30 am.
+If this diagnostic has been prescribed by your veterinarian, we can arrange it with a boarded veterinary radiologist who is scheduled to come in once monthly.
+Ultrasound admission time is between 8:00 and 9:00 am.
 Our fasting protocol is no food or treats after 8 pm the night before, but be sure to have fresh water available at all times.
 If your pet is on medication, check with his or her veterinarian whether those medications should be given the morning of the procedure.
 Patients receiving an abdominal ultrasound must have the hair on their belly shaved - the ultrasound probe cannot see through hair.
 Cardiac ultrasound patients will be shaved in two smaller spots on the left and right sides of their chest.
 Sedation may be necessary to safely perform your pet’s ultrasound, especially if any ultrasound guided sampling of abnormal tissue is required.
 If abnormalities are found that require sampling, your veterinarian will call to discuss.
 Be sure that we can reach you at the number you have provided us.

 Ultrasounds are performed on multiple patients throughout the day, including your pet.
 The order in which ultrasounds occur is solely up to the radiologist.
 Once the procedure is complete, and the veterinarian has had an opportunity to review the findings, you will receive a phone call to discuss and arrange a discharge time.